BPYap/Mandarin-Chinese-Grammar/docs/writeup.md

 Negation construction in Mandarin Chinese is specified as a `simple` morphosyntactic exponence, in which a negative auxiliary verb "不" is introduced.

 ### Coordination
-Two coordination strategies for the Mandarin Chinese Grammar is specified:
+Two coordination strategies for the Mandarin Chinese Grammar are specified:
 * Monosyndeton ("我 你 和 她")
 * Polysyndeton ("我 和 你 和 她")